cdelahousse/Radio-Tray-Documentation/draft.markdown

 ![Awesome Window Manager](awesomewm-cropped.png)

-*Radio Tray in the Awesome Windows Manager*
+Radio Tray in the *Awesome Windows Manager*.
+See *figure 7*.

 ![Xfce](xfce-cropped.png)

-*Radio Tray in the Xfce Desktop Environment*
+Radio Tray in the *Xfce Desktop Environment*.
+See *figure 8*.

 [Glade](http://glade.gnome.org/), Gnome's User Interface Designer, was used to build the bookmark and preferences pane.
 Glade uses XML files and the GTK+ library to dynamically generate these panes on the fly.
 Theses files are located in `/usr/share/radiotray`.

 Gstreamer supports a wide variety of formats including a;sdfj;asd;fjka;sjlkdf  ***REPHRASE***

 [`python-notify`](http://packages.ubuntu.com/quantal/python-notify) is a set of Python bindings for [libnotify](http://developer-next.gnome.org/libnotify/), a part of the Gnome library.
 It sends messages to a desktop notification deamon using D-Bus for interprocess communication and adheres to the [freedesktop.org](http://www.freedesktop.org/wiki/) Desktop Notification [specification](http://developer.gnome.org/notification-spec/).
-On Ubuntu, these notifications manifest themselves as bubbles appearing in top right corner of the desktop:
+On Ubuntu, these notifications manifest themselves as bubbles appearing in top right corner of the desktop.
+See *figure 9*.

 ![Ubuntu Notification](libnotify-cropped.png)

 The `python-central` dependency install the `distutils`.
 As discussed in the *Installing From Source* section, Radio Tray relies on the on it for packaging and distributing Python programs.